 - NGC-Capecitabine is a combination of PCS6422 and capecitabine.
 NGC-Capecitabine alters the metabolism of capecitabine without having any clinically meaningful biological effect itself.
 In clinical trials, NGC-Capecitabine has a safety profile different than capecitabine when administered alone.
 Side effects, such as Hand-Foot Syndrome (HFS) and cardiotoxicity that typically occur in up to 50-70% of patients treated with capecitabine and caused by specific capecitabine metabolites that are not formed to the same extent with NGC-Capecitabine, do not appear to be side effects associated with NGC-Capecitabine.
 These types of toxicities frequently result in decreased doses, interrupted doses or discontinuation of treatment with capecitabine.
 In addition, NGC-Capecitabine has been found to be 50 times more potent than capecitabine based on the systemic exposure of the capecitabine metabolite 5-FU, which is metabolized to the cancer-killing metabolites.
 Like capecitabine, NGC-Capecitabine could be used to treat patients with various cancers, such as metastatic colorectal, gastrointestinal, breast, and pancreatic.
 We estimate at least 200,000 patients in the United States were diagnosed in 2022 with metastatic colorectal, gastrointestinal, breast, and pancreatic cancers. - NGC-Gemcitabine, also identified as PCS3117, is an oral analog of gemcitabine that is converted to its active metabolite by a different enzyme system than gemcitabine resulting in a positive response in gemcitabine patients as well as some gemcitabine treatment-resistant patients.
 Like gemcitabine, NGC-Gemcitabine could be used to treat patients with various cancers such as pancreatic, lung, ovarian, and breast.
 We estimate at least 275,000 patients in the United States were diagnosed in 2022 with pancreatic, lung, ovarian, and breast cancer.
-We plan to meet with the FDA in 2023 to discuss potential study designs including implementation of the Project Optimus initiative as part of the design, and then submit the Phase 2B protocol to the Investigational New Drug (IND Application) in the second half of 2023. - NGC-Irinotecan, also identified as PCS11T, is a prodrug of the active metabolite of irinotecan (SN-38).
+We plan to meet with the FDA in 2023 to discuss potential study designs including implementation of the Project Optimus initiative as part of the design, and then submit the Phase 2B protocol to the Investigational New Drug (IND Application) in the first half of 2024. - NGC-Irinotecan, also identified as PCS11T, is a prodrug of the active metabolite of irinotecan (SN-38).
 The chemical structure of NGC-Irinotecan influences the uptake of the drug into cancer cells, resulting in more NGC-Irinotecan entering cancer cells than normal cells in mice.
 These levels were significantly greater than those seen with irinotecan, resulting in lower doses of NGC-Irinotecan having greater efficacy than irinotecan and improved safety in animal models.
 Like irinotecan, NGC-Irinotecan could be used to treat patients with various cancers such as lung, colorectal, gastrointestinal, and pancreatic cancer.
 We estimate at least 200,000 patients in the United States were diagnosed in 2022 with lung, colorectal, gastrointestinal, and pancreatic cancer.
 We plan to conduct IND-enabling and toxicology studies in 2023 and 2024.

-Due primarily to the inability to identify and enroll patients since the beginning of our rare disease Phase 2 trial for PCS499 in ulcerative Necrobiosis Lipoidica (uNL), we decided to cease further enrollment in the PCS499 trial in February 2023.
-In addition, we have completed our Phase 2A trial for PCS12852 in gastroparesis patients with positive results.
+We have completed our Phase 2A trial for PCS12852 in gastroparesis patients with positive results.
+Additionally, due primarily to the inability to identify and enroll patients in our rare disease Phase 2 trial for PCS499 in ulcerative Necrobiosis Lipoidica (uNL), we decided to cease further enrollment in the PCS499 trial in February 2023 and terminated the trial.
 We did not experience any safety concerns during the conduct of either the PCS12852 or PCS499 trial.
-We are currently evaluating options to monetize PCS12852 and PCS499.
+We are currently evaluating options to monetize these non-core drug assets.